 Hailing from Australia, Rezdy secured $1.8 million in funding to expand business into America.
 The company started in 2011 and was co-founded by CEO Simon Lenoir and CTO Hugo Sterin.

 Pros: They offer a pretty comprehensive feature set for companies looking to take their online bookings to the next level.

 Cons: If you're not tech savvy or require help navigating the software, do note that they may charge $199 per software training session (on top of a monthly fee).

 From Canada, founders Jason Morehouse and Grant Jurgeneit started the company in June 2010.
 Like the rest of us in the tour and activity software space, they too were frustrated at the lack of tools available for operators to deliver a professional experience online, which is why they started Checkfront.
 The company's website also features their adorable dogs Rogue and Kona.

 Pros: They offer a booking software which integrates with a tonne of 3rd party apps like Constant Contact and Slack.

-Cons: While integrations are good, the software itself doesn't come with a website builder or a payment gateway.
-This means that operators will have to source a separate payment solution and build their own website before integrating with this system.
+Cons: While integrations are good, the software itself doesn't come with a payment gateway.
+This means that operators will have to source a separate payment solution before integrating with this system.